 Running shorts are light and airy but fall short in storage, durability, and coverage | Credit: Jason Hummel

 For those who like the idea of hiking in a running short, there are a few designs that stand out to us as more capable than others.
-We like Patagonia’s Multi Trails collection in particular, which combines features from both trail running and hiking designs.
+A couple of our favorites for both hiking and backpacking are BOA's 1" Elite Split Shorts (for its ultralight weight and breathability) and Patagonia's 5" Strider Pro Shorts (for its comfort and thoughtful pocket layout).
+One of our authors has thru-hiked multiple long trails in the BOA shorts alone and lauds their surprising durability and long-term comfort at such a lightweight (and affordable price).
+We also like Patagonia’s Multi Trails collection, which combines features from both trail running and hiking designs.
 From the former, you get light and airy fabrics along with a built-in boxer-brief liner, but like the latter, you get the longer inseam, multiple zippered pockets, and beefed-up polyester shell fabric.
-It’s certainly not the most versatile option—we prefer a little more stretch for running, and standard nylon hiking pants offer better toughness and weather resistance.
+It’s certainly not the most versatile option—we prefer a little more stretch for running, and standard nylon hiking shorts offer better toughness and weather resistance.
 That said, some may find those trade-offs worth it for the added mobility, ventilation, and comfort of the Multi Trails and other running-focused designs.
+In the end, it boils down to personal preference and what you value most in your hiking apparel.
+For those preferring durability and functionality, we'd recommend a solid pair of hiking shorts.
+For the ultralighter pushing the pace on quick thru-hikes or fast-packing missions, running shorts may be the move.

 Hiking Short Materials